Runaway Traveller

 Pricing

 Saily and Airalo’s prices are about on par, while the major difference with Holafly is its unlimited data.
 Yes, it’s more expensive, but you get what you pay for.
-If you just want 1 GB, Saily is cheapest.
-But here’s how the pricing stacks up with more gigs.
-(Accurate as of August 2025 but subject to change.)
+You’ll never have to worry about downloading, streaming, maps, etc. when it’s unlimited.

 • Holafly: 30 days, unlimited GBs — $75